UVicOptics/The-Big-FFW/README.md

 * Angle = Rotates the input image by the angle entered by the user in degrees

 * Angle_Num = This is different from the "Angle" above.
-This the number of angles the program will select at random and input those as "Angle".
+This is the number of angles the program will select at random and input those as "Angle".

 # There are 7 functions on the main page of the interface:
 * Display: Displays the input image as a whole and also a slice of it based on the Dim1 and Dim2 values.